KenanRicky/docker-compose-project/README.md

 ## Add the changes to the github
 After confirmation that all is well, then add the changes to the github with good tracking.

+## Confirmations
+You can confirm if the pods created by the deployment is running by usng the command: kubectl get pods

+You can as well confim if the service is created by the command: kubectl get service

+## Accessing the web
+You can access the web using the external IP created by the service on the url section.